Hardjanto12/transmissions_dashboard/README.md

 - The controller hosts the Waitress server in-process; the Stop button signals a graceful shutdown before closing the window.
 - All configuration changes made in the **Settings** screen are persisted to `settings.json`.
 - FTP connectivity checks run on the configured interval and display status inside the overview card.
+- The resend workflow writes a `[Dashboard-resend-handler]` entry into the most recent `Transmission.log`, then re-collects resend overrides across every log segment so merged rows reflect the latest status.
+- `container_no` values are sanitised while parsing; only alphanumeric container numbers with at least four characters and a mix of letters/digits are surfaced.
+Placeholder markers (e.g., `P` or `failed!`) remain hidden.
 - Use the **Export Excel** action in the OK table to download filtered Transmission records for offline analysis.
 - The embedded server uses the same Flask app and assets as development, so exports and templating behave identically.

 ## Troubleshooting

 - If the dashboard cannot find log files, verify the directory path on the Settings page and confirm filesystem permissions.
+- A resend that still returns a business-layer error (`resultCode: false`, failure keywords, etc.) is recorded as `FAILED`; inspect the **Response Text** shown after the resend for the reason.
+- If a container number seems missing, confirm that the upstream log contains a valid alphanumeric value—single-character placeholders are intentionally filtered to avoid polluting the tables.
 - When packaging with PyInstaller, disable aggressive antivirus scanning or whitelist the build folder if the executable is quarantined.
 - For verbose debugging during development, run `python app.py` to start Flask with console logging enabled.
 - If the desktop controller fails to start the server, ensure no other process is bound to port 5000 and review the activity feed for stack traces.